AgenticPlace/mindXalpha/docs/mastermind_agent.md

 ## Introduction

-The `MastermindAgent` is designed as the apex strategic entity within the MindX system, an Augmentic Project initiative.
-Its purpose is to oversee the long-term evolution, set overarching system goals, and direct meta-level self-improvement of the entire MindX ecosystem.
+The `MastermindAgent` is designed as the apex strategic entity within the mindX Augmentic Project initiative.
+Its purpose is to oversee the long-term evolution, set overarching system goals, and direct meta-level self-improvement of the entire mindX ecosystem.
 It achieves this by:

 -   Employing its own internal `BDIAgent` for strategic planning and campaign execution.
 -   Interacting with the `CoordinatorAgent` to gather system-wide intelligence and to delegate the execution of tactical improvement campaigns (which are ultimately handled by the `SelfImprovementAgent` CLI).
--   Utilizing an `IDManagerAgent` for provisioning secure cryptographic identities, envisioning a future where MindX can autonomously design and instantiate new agents or tools.
+-   Utilizing an `IDManagerAgent` for provisioning secure cryptographic identities, envisioning a future where mindX will autonomously design and instantiate new agents or tools.
 -   Operating an autonomous loop to periodically reassess system state and initiate new strategic directives.

 ## Explanation

 ### Core Responsibilities & Workflow

-1.  **Singleton with Named Instances (`get_instance`):**
+  **Singleton with Named Instances (`get_instance`):**
     *   An asynchronous factory method `get_instance(agent_id: str, ...)` allows for creating or retrieving uniquely named `MastermindAgent` instances.
 This supports scenarios with multiple Masterminds or for testing.
 Instances are cached. `reset_all_instances_for_testing()` is provided.

-2.  **Initialization (`__init__`):**
+  **Initialization (`__init__`):**
     *   Requires an `agent_id`, a reference to the shared `BeliefSystem`, and a crucial reference to the main `CoordinatorAgent`.
     *   Establishes a dedicated data directory (e.g., `PROJECT_ROOT/data/mastermind_work/<sanitized_agent_id>/`) for its persistent state, including `mastermind_campaigns_history.json` and `mastermind_objectives.json`.
     *   Initializes its own `LLMHandler` for high-level strategic reasoning, configured via `mastermind_agent.<agent_id>.llm.*` settings in `Config`.